Eric Pickles urges Wiltshire Council boss 'reject 22% rise'

-"There was an independent group that made very strong evidence that it should be increased because they got it wrong when we went to a unitary, and went from 250 councillors to 98."'Set an example'
+"There was an independent group that made very strong evidence that it should be increased because they got it wrong when we went to a unitary, and went from 250 councillors to 98."

 She said she was "taking no notice" of the petition, which was set up calling for her resignation after the increases were agreed.

 But Mr Pickles said: "I don't think Jane should stand down - it's a good council.
 However - and I say this with enormous affection and love - don't take an increase like this.

 "There are an awful lot of people out there really struggling and someone in public life has to set an example."

 Mrs Scott described Mr Pickles as a "good colleague" and said: "It's politics - I wouldn't have expected him to say anything different."